Dave-team/Knowledge-base/Self awareness.md

 - I don’t want to interrupt others
 - It's easy for me to just listen in and become a passive observer of the conversation

+Believing that other people are more important and therefore always doing what others wanted and putting their needs above our own.
+And then avoiding conflict because she felt bad when others are upset with her.

 #### 1-1s
 I feel fine.
 Usually, the conversation is in depth about a topic we both enjoy talking about